EmbeddedOS/LarvaOS/docs/interrupt_descriptor_table.md

   * 0b0111 or 0x7: 16-bit Trap Gate
   * 0b1110 or 0xE: 32-bit Interrupt Gate
   * 0b1111 or 0xF: 32-bit Trap Gate
+* DPL: A 2-bit value which defines the CPU Privilege Levels which are allowed to access this interrupt via the INT instruction.
+Hardware interrupts ignore this mechanism.
+* P: Present bit.
+Must be set (1) for the descriptor to be valid.

 **Example Code**
 C Struct: